ProgramFreakHD/ProgramFreakHD/README.md

 ## <img src="https://github.com/ProgramFreakHD/Drive/blob/gh-pages/icons/Cat%20PC.gif" width="30">  About

-I am a automation student on the path to become a fully automation engineer & developer, my passion is to make stuff, i like to Code Discord bots, 3D modeling in Fusion 360, 3d print, soldering jobs and more
+I am a automation student on the path to become a fully fledged automation engineer & developer, my passion is to make stuff that makes my life easier, I like to do many things from coding to 3D modeling and 3d printing.
+It's currently my 3rd year in highschool studding automation and im my freetime like to relax and do all sorts of random projects.

 ## ⚡ Technologies